Beth Margolis Rupp, Director

 Upon joining the staff of the Jewish Community High School of Gratz College in 1989, I founded the Institute for Service leaning and designed a Certificate in Jewish Service Learning.
 The programs addressed intergenerational relationships, special needs educational partnerships, food insecurity, environmental sustainably, education inequity, Israel advocacy and more.
 I co-authored multiple grants including “Examining bio -diversity and human diversity” with Earth Watch and the Philadelphia Zoo.
 I co -authored the “Food for Thought” curriculum, used with the Cook For a Friend program to create well over 20,000 meals.
 Partners in Education, an afterschool educational program at St. Barnabas Women’s and Children Shelter, provided over 5,000 hours of tutoring and community activism.
 I also ran a program for teens to volunteer at a residential facility for mentally and physically impaired adults, providing Jewish residents with life cycle and religious celebrations for over 12 years.

 In 2006 I became the Director of the Satell Teen Fellowship for Leadership and Social Justice.
-I took a hiatuses in 2010 to move to Abu Dhabi, United Arab Emirates with my husband and family, remaining as an an advisor to the Fellowship program over the last several years.
+I took a hiatuses in 2010 to move to Abu Dhabi, United Arab Emirates with my husband and family, remaining as an an adviser to the Fellowship program until I returned as Director in 2015.